sharafc/coding-guidelines/README.md

 For a more in-depth definition please see the [JavaScript guidelines](javascript/).

-### Java

-#### JavaDoc
+#### JSDoc
-JavaDoc

-Every method needs to get a JavaDoc comment.
+Every method needs to get a JSDoc comment.
 The comment should describe the meaning and the responsibility of the class or the method.
 It is important that responses to null values or similar values that may be out of range are described.
+Also parameters must be documented and explained.